Building a Successful and Efficient Law Practice Right Out of Law School with Chris Guymon

 - Create boundaries.
 Don’t tolerate clients who want to talk or email you outside your working hours.

-- Once he created boundaries, Chris’ clients became more respectful of his time.
+- Once he created boundaries, Chris's clients became more respectful of his time.
 His family also benefited greatly.

 - Chris is a family man.
 He has three kids.

-- He sometimes uses his free time for work.
+- Chris sometimes uses his free time for work.